thunder/thunder-distribution/docs/development.md

 --verbose --url http://thunder.dd:8083 --dburl mysql://drupaluser@127.0.0.1:33067/thunder --class "Drupal\Tests\thunder\Functional\InstalledConfigurationTest"
 ```

 This is just an example.
-For better explanation see [Running PHPUnit tests](https://www.drupal.org/docs/8/phpunit/running-phpunit-tests)
+For a better explanation see [Running PHPUnit tests](https://www.drupal.org/docs/8/phpunit/running-phpunit-tests)

 Sometimes tests are executed inside docker container where selenium is running inside other containers and it's not possible to access it over localhost.
 Or there are cases when two separated containers are running on the same machine but on different ports (for example Chrome and Firefox selenium containers).